 The third ingredient is that of thinking along and advising on adaptive ways of working and community building.
 Both essential elements to improve ones adaptiveness and enable teams to get meaningful work done.

-Thematic focus Themes close to my heart are organisational development and ways of working, community building, conflict transformation, (post-conflict) peacebuilding, adaptive leadership, gender-responsive governance and youth participation in policymaking.
+Thematic focus Themes I have worked on that are close to my heart are peacebuilding, conflict transformation, adaptive leadership, climate justice, gender-responsive governance, integrity promotion and youth participation in policymaking.

 As for languages, I am comfortable working in English and Dutch.
 Having a conversation in French and German is also an option, but I must confess that my Arabic is very rusty at the moment.